-He chaired the Arts Investment Advisory Board that provided strategic and funding advice to the Queensland government, and is a currently a director of Community Mental Health Australia Inc and Common Ground Queensland Ltd.
+He chaired the Arts Investment Advisory Board that provided strategic and funding advice to the Queensland Government, and is currently a director of Community Mental Health Australia Inc and Common Ground Queensland Ltd.

 Mark is a finance executive with over 25 years of experience, is a fellow with CPA Australia and the Australian Institute of Company Directors.
 He has also worked for businesses in the disability, professional services, manufacturing, retirement living, retail, and membership services sectors.

 Over the past two decades, Craig Stanley-Jones has worked in various government and community roles within the mental health sector, including management and allied health roles within public and private clinical settings.
 The past eight of these years has been spent working in senior management roles in the community mental health sector.

 Craig has led and assisted in the development and implementation of a range of community mental health programs across Queensland, including projects focusing on consumer participation and leadership.
 He brings a strong history of establishing strong effective partnerships and collaborations on a range of community and clinically-based programs and projects.

 Sharon Sarah has worked in the health and community sector for 25 years, primarily in the mental health sector and is currently the CEO for Bridges Health and Community Care in the Wide Bay and Central Queensland regions.